 And to cap it all off, after the passing of Walter Cronkite, Stewart was voted the most trusted newscaster in America.

 As if all that wasn't enough, The Daily Show has also proved to be a launching pad for young talent.
-Steve Carell got his start here, as did Aasif Mandvi, Mo Rocca, Lewis Black (Root of All Evil), Larry Wilmore (The Nightly Show), Ed Helms, Samantha Bee (Full Frontal with Samantha Bee), and John Oliver (Last Week Tonight with John Oliver), and Hasan Minhaj (Patriot Act with Hasan Minhaj).
+Steve Carell got his start here, as did Aasif Mandvi, Mo Rocca, Lewis Black (Root of All Evil), Larry Wilmore (The Nightly Show), Ed Helms, Samantha Bee (Full Frontal with Samantha Bee), John Oliver (Last Week Tonight with John Oliver), and Hasan Minhaj (Patriot Act with Hasan Minhaj).